 (3) Each of the statement and the copy is to bear the original signature of the persons referred to in subsection (1).

-Penalty: $2 000.
+[Section 42 amended by No. 46 of 2006 s.
+15.]

 43. Records to be made by second-hand dealers

 A second-hand dealer must ensure that the following details are recorded in relation to each contract as soon as the information becomes available to the dealer —

-(a) a distinguishing number for the contract;
+(a) a distinguishing number for the contract, which is to be the next number in a consecutive sequence;

 (b) the full name and current residential address of the party offering the goods;